Swiftal13/SignifySignLanguageApp/README.md

 I could use a pretrained made model from hugging face.
 But whats the point of that, the people there want you to use machine learning neural networks, and make your own.

-I need to research. -

-**- AWS services or google cloud**
-- making my own NN
-- figure out the purpose of this program

-AI exam marker
-graph plan on obsidian
-ip